 - 13+ Stunning Instagrammable Places and Photo Spots in Split, Croatia

 - Your Guide to the Best Nightlife in Split, Croatia

 - Your Guide to the Best Things to do in Šibenik, Croatia

 - The Best Beaches in Šibenik, Croatia

-Beaches near Trogir that can be reached by car or bus
+Beaches near Trogir that can be reached by car, bus, or ferry

 From this long, beautiful pebble beach, you have a glorious view of the blue sea dotted with the Dalmatian islands in the distance.

 Located on the Seget Riviera, this lovely stretch of beach is packed with numerous activities to keep you entertained.

 These include water skiing, windsurfing, jet skis, banana rides, football, beach volleyball, basketball courts, tennis courts–everything you need for an active summer day!

 There are some lovely beach cocktail bars and restaurants, plus beach facilities like showers, parasols, and deckchairs.